aria-ml/dataeval/docs/source/concepts/MetadataLevels.md

 **A row may have one parent and not the other.** A detection that no tracker linked — conventionally `track_id == -1` — sits in a frame but belongs to no track.
-Per-track factors are null on it.
-A column that is partly null cannot be binned, because discretizing means ordering the values and `None` does not order against a number, so such a factor is left out of factor analysis at the instance level.
-Read at its own level, via `md.at("track")`, it is complete and usable.
+Per-track factors are null on it, and that null is not a missing
+measurement: it is the statement that this row has no such ancestor.
+A factor that cannot describe every row of a view is left out of factor analysis at that view rather than analysed against rows it says nothing about.
+Read at its own level, via `md.at("track")`, it is complete and usable — and it can be rolled up into `sequence` (below) whatever the current view happens to be, because that is a question about the data rather than about the view.

 ```{note}
 Both consequences are visible rather than silent.
 A factor excluded from factor